Why a Clinical Doctorate Degree in Physical Therapy?

 How do I get an application?

 The DPT program at Andrews University participates in the Physical Therapist Centralized Application Service (PTCAS).
 All applicants applying for admissions to the Doctor of Physical Therapy entry program must apply through PTCAS.
-We recommend that you call the Physical Therapy department at (800) 827-2878 to confirm that we have received your application from PTCAS.
+We recommend that you call the School of Rehabilitation Sciences at (800) 827-2878 to confirm that we have received your application from PTCAS.

 If I would like to visit your campus, whom should I contact?